kaiterra/misc/kubernetes-china-aliyun/storage.md

 #### Resize the volume

-Normally this is done in the Aliyun console.
-The resize will complete, but the OS won't recognize it until the disk is detached and re-attached.
+This can be done in the Aliyun console.
+The resize will succeed, but the OS won't recognize it until the disk is detached and re-attached.

 #### Restart the service